mitchrosaaen/ENGL235/lessons/collaboration.md

 ### How to work with a shared document as the recipient

+The recipient of the document is limited to whichever level of access was given from the sender.
+For example, a recipient with "editing" access will be able to make changes directly to the document.
+A recipient who only has commenting access will only be able to make suggestions and comments to a document.
+If a recipient only has viewing access, then no additions/changes can be made.

+1. Change your current level of access with the drop down at the top right of the screen.
+You are limited to the highest level you were originally granted.

 ## Credits, Further Reading, etc.

 * You may find it necessary to reference and cite information from another source.
 * Your lesson my be a supplement to an existing resource.
 Link to other helpful/recommended resources here.